seamusdemora/PiFormulae/MyCrontabDoesntWork.md

 14. [Set and List Environment Variables in Linux](https://linoxide.com/linux-how-to/how-to-set-environment-variables-in-linux/) fm LinOxide
 15. [How to Add to the Shell Path in macOS Catalina 10.5 using Terminal](https://coolestguidesontheplanet.com/how-to-add-to-the-shell-path-in-macos-using-terminal/)
 16. [Crontab Email Settings ( MAILTO )](https://www.cyberciti.biz/faq/linux-unix-crontab-change-mailto-settings/)
+17. [Q&A: How to temporarily disable a user's cronjobs?](https://unix.stackexchange.com/questions/188501/how-to-temporarily-disable-a-users-cronjobs) - Yes, even `cron` is managed by `systemd`!